 We have established a Novartis gender strategy with tools to help leadership teams across the organization track their gender representation in both external applicants and current management population to help us work toward our aspiration for gender balance.

-We have 20 LGBTI Employee Resource Groups in 14 countries.
-Our most recent global LGBTI Pride event saw more than 3,000 participants join from 67 countries across our organization.
+We have 20 LGBTQI Employee Resource Groups in 14 countries.
+Our most recent global LGBTQI Pride event saw more than 3,000 participants join from 67 countries across our organization.

 Mukul Mehta, Chief Financial Office Pharma